gregory-kyro/CardioGenAI/README.md

 `cd CardioGenAI`

+### Setting Up the Conda Environment
+Create a Conda environment using the `environment.yml` file provided in the repository which contains all of the necessary dependencies:

+`conda env create -f environment.yml`

+Activate the newly created environment:

+`conda activate cardiogenai_env`

 ### Downloading Necessary Files
 Some essential files are not hosted directly in the GitHub repository due to their sizes.
 Please download the following files from the provided Google Drive links: